romansokolik/LHL-Final-Project-Statistical-Modelling-with-Python/README.md

 ## Process

-### 1. Connecting to and utilizing FourSquare & Yelp APIs
+### 1. Connecting to and utilizing CityBikes, FourSquare & Yelp APIs

+- Create accounts online and obtain API Keys
+- Prepare queries for the APIs
+- Query and store the data for further usage

 ### 2. Data transformation and cleanup

+- Review and analyze the data
+- Create data storages
+- Clean up and store the data

 ## Results